News and blog

 Today, in partnership with the United Farmworkers of America, the Private Equity Stakeholder Project (PESP) delivered a letter to the Principles of Responsible Investment (PRI) calling on the CEO to remove Instar Asset Management from the organization’s signatories.
 The group noted Instar’s violation of PRI’s commitment to responsible investing, as Instar continues to turn a blind eye to labor violations at Windmill Farms, a mushroom farm in Washington State owned by Instar.

-As PESP outlines in the letter to PRI, for over two years, Washington-based Windmill Farms has faced legal challenges from various government agencies, private lawsuits, and public criticism in the media.
+As PESP outlines in the letter to PRI, for almost two years, Washington-based Windmill Farms has faced legal challenges from various government agencies, private lawsuits, and public criticism in the media.
 Workers at the farm have joined the United Farm Workers, sought union recognition, and publicly complained of abusive working conditions, retaliatory firings, low wages, and discrimination.

 In a May 2024 article covering the labor dispute, one Windmill Farms worker said “[t]he retaliation is there, and the harassment as well.
 We can go to HR but they won’t do anything about it.
 It’s like they’re laughing at us, saying ‘don’t you want to keep your jobs?’
 There are a lot of my coworkers that want to join the union, but they feel threatened.”